safwen511/solis-io/README.md

 ## Lab validation

-The current milestone was validated with a controlled fio random-write workload inside the `b-stress` lab VM while `a-web` was the victim:
+The release was validated on the included x86-64 Ubuntu/KVM/libvirt lab with Linux `7.0.0-29-generic`, kernel BTF, cgroup v2, local qcow2-backed VMs, and the committed little-endian eBPF object.
+Controlled durable fio workloads produced these outcomes:

 - Typed-BTF programs loaded and attached successfully on the test kernel.
 - Host request issue/completion latency events and fixed histograms populated.
-- The blkcg/cgroup ownership path attributed the dominant I/O to `b-stress`.
+- Idle, suspect-only, victim-only, and mixed-load scenarios all passed their expected attribution assertions.
-- `a-web` remained at low or zero VM-attributed operations during that window.
+- Suspect-only attribution selected `b-stress` with 99.53% attributed work in the recorded run; the victim-only run retained 93.98%, and the mixed run retained 96.52% while representing both active VMs.
-- Attribution coverage was high and the unattributed percentage remained low.
+- The idle scenario remained honest: it did not fabricate VM latency when no useful attributed activity was present.
-- Diagnosis rendered the VM attribution evidence and kept its caveats visible.
+- Diagnosis, discovery, capture, observe projection, manifest checksums, file modes, and privacy scans passed together.
 - All privacy flags remained false.

-This validates the implementation path in the lab.
-It does not establish universal kernel compatibility, production overhead bounds, or causality for every workload.
+These are recorded results from one controlled host profile, not fixed expected operation counts or compatibility/performance guarantees.
+They validate the implementation and evidence path in this lab; they do not establish universal kernel compatibility or causality for arbitrary workloads.

 The repeatable lab harness validates idle, suspect-only, victim-only, or mixed VM activity.
 It checks capture modes, JSON, manifest checksums, attribution expectations, stale evidence states, permissions, and privacy boundaries: